ramonrod/ramonrod.github.io/_posts/2013-01-03-processing.markdown

 2.Create a file in an editor called: "draw_circles.jar", or whatever you want.
 The file format ".jar" referes to a "java archive" file.

-write the following code in the file:
+3. Write the following code in the file and save it:
 {% highlight java %}
 void setup() {
 size(480, 480);}